TABC and Food Handler $16.45 – $5.95 City of Austin COA food handler. Best prices and customer service.

-We have a physical base in Austin, and provide on-site and classroom training.
+We have a physical base in Austin, and provide online, on-site, and classroom training.

 On-line training is movie based with NO TEST.
 Only $5.95 on the link below (recommended).

-If you encounter any difficulties in billing, accessing our content, or even questions concerning our course content, do not hesitate to give us a call.
-(512) 233-6840, or our main support number at (469) 353-0696.
+If you encounter any difficulties in billing, accessing our content, or even questions concerning our course content, do not hesitate to give us a call. main support number (469) 353-0696.
 The answer is yes, now what is the question?

 We are an official City of Austin COA number vendor.
 However, things just changed.
 The Texas Legislature passed SB582 (caused by Denton’s fracking), which limits City and County powers.
 The City of Austin no longer charges $12.00 to registering food handler workers effective 5/26/2015 (YAAA!).
 You only need your state certifications below, for $5.95, to serve open food in the City of Austin.

-This is the City of Austin Health Department page relating to this issue:
+This is the City of Austin Health Department page relating to Food Handler Training and Certifications:

-We provide TABC Certification through a partner of ours in this crime.
+We provide TABC and food handler through a partner of ours in this crime.
 (The governments are making the money, and we do the work).
-TABC required stuff to follow..

 City of Austin Food Handler Program